About Okta ThreatInsight

 ThreatInsight is designed to prevent credential-based attacks.
 Credential-based attacks rely on weak, common, or stolen identity information to impersonate legitimate users or take control of legitimate accounts.
 For example, credential stuffing attacks rely on usernames and passwords that have been stolen in data breaches, captured in phishing campaigns, or traded in online forums.
 Attackers then use automated tools to test them across other online services.
 Brute force and password spray attacks rely on systematic or automated testing of weak and common passwords, often against a known set of usernames.

 Threat evaluation happens before authentication

 ThreatInsight evaluates sign-in requests to identify potential threats before users are authenticated.
-Users sign in as usual.
-If you are blocking suspicious traffic and ThreatInsight detects that the sign-in request comes from a malicious IP address, Okta automatically denies the user access to the organization and the user receives an error in response to the request.
+If a sign-in request comes from a potentially malicious IP address, Okta denies the user access to the org.

 Data analysis and machine learning for threat detection

 ThreatInsight evaluates authentication requests made to Okta orgs and Okta authentication endpoints.
 It analyzes data to identify potentially suspicious IP addresses, learns from each situation, and enhances the protection for all Okta orgs.

 You can configure ThreatInsight to record events for further analysis, block traffic, and increase protection levels until no further attacks are detected.

 See System Log events for Okta ThreatInsight for more information.

 You can enable ThreatInsight to protect your Okta org as a standalone service or with other security devices and services: